rwilliam4444/ansible-role-compliance-windows-security-options-policy-2019/README.md

 Powershell 3.0 or higher

-# Defaults file for ansible-role-compliance-windows-security-options-policy-2019:
+# Defaults file for ansible-role-compliance-windows-security-options-policy-2019.
-# Variables
+# Variables:
 Parameter | Choices/Defaults|Comments
 ----------|-----------------|--------
 __remediate__ |"NO"| variable used to determine whether or not to remedaite